Jallah/EasyProt/README.md

                                                             input}
 ```

-Of if you like C#:
+Or if you like C#:

 ``` csharp
 public class member1 : IPipelineMember